hhaidrr/notes/product-engineering/product-ideas/job_hunting/market.md

 This should get you traction fast.
 How many signups are you aiming for to feel validated?
 And any features you’re set on (e.g., resume upload)?
 I can sharpen this more!

+## Action Items
+- Posts on social communities where the target audience is active Socials
+### X
+Software Guys (@imnotPreksha)
+Software Internals Discord #jobs Channel (via @eatonphil General Hashtags and Discussions (#SoftwareEngineering, #TechJobs, #Programming
+ - LinkedIn
+### Discord
+Tech Career Community
+The Coding Den
+Developer Hangout
+The Dev Career Discord
+Remote Work & Freelancing
+Tech Jobs & Career Hub
+Learn to Code with Me
+### Facebook Ads
+### Reddit
+r/cscareerquestions
+r/engineeringresumes
+r/forhire
+r/remotejs
+r/workonline
+r/cscareerquestionsEU
+r/RemoteWork

+Content
+## From Platform Account
+## From Founder Account
+### Template Questions
+“How many jobs have you applied to recently?
+How long does it take?”
+“What’s the worst part of the process?”
+“Would an AI applying to 1000 jobs for you, without you touching anything, solve that?”
+### Template messages/replies
+“I’m building an AI to automate job applications—can I DM you to chat?”
+“I’m working on an AI that applies to jobs for you.
+Who’s burnt out from the grind?
+DM me.”
+### Template DMs
+### Template posts
+“Software engineers: Applying to 1000 jobs manually is insane.
+I’m building an AI that does it all for you—no job sites, no effort.
+Join the waitlist: [link].”
+“The grind: 500 apps, 5 interviews.
+Why?
+Job hunting tech sucks.
+My AI skips the BS.
+Thoughts?”
+Tag tech influencers or reply to job-hunt rants with your pitch.
+Job hunting, especially for software engineers, is a soul-crushing slog—manually applying to 1000+ positions with autofill still requiring oversight.
+Your AI platform automates the entire process, applying to jobs on behalf of users without them lifting a finger or even seeing the job sites.
+“Get hired without the grind—our AI applies to 1000 jobs for you, invisibly and effortlessly.”
+“An AI that applies to software engineering jobs for you—no manual work, no job site hassle.”